sapegin/washingcode-book/manuscript/book.md

 }
 ```

-Now we don’t have any similar code and the whole piece is much shorter and easier to understand.
+Now we don’t have any similar code and the whole piece is shorter and easier to understand.

 Let’s look at a more tricky example.
 Imagine we use different naming conventions for different testing tools: